YongchengYAO/CartiMorph-Toolbox/README.md

 ## Citation

-If you use the toolkit, please cite the CartiMorph paper.
+If you use the **OAIZIB-CM** dataset, please cite the CartiMorph paper:

 ```
 @article{YAO2024103035,